 - 3.4.1 The air ventilation performance of the Baseline Scheme and the Proposed Scheme has been appraised.
-Constrained by the relevant requirement to cater for RCHE, the Proposed Scheme can provide limited setback but practical means to exhaust the provision has already been explored. - 3.4.2 Moreover, the Proposed Scheme has the building setback at lower portion on southern side to facilitate east wind penetration at pedestrian level and higher portion design to vacate southwest portion to allow wind penetration which can function better under southeasterly wind. - 3.4.3 Good feature of the Baseline Scheme, in terms of permeable opening at G/F along NW-SE axis is retained to enhance the air ventilation performance or minimise the potential air ventilation impacts.
+Constrained by the relevant requirement to cater for RCHE, the Proposed Scheme can provide limited setback but practical means to exhaust the provision has already been explored. - 3.4.2 While it cannot provide as much building setback from northern and southern boundaries as the Baseline Scheme do which would result in more wind blockage (i.e. at least 3m from northern boundary, about 4.5m from east/west boundaries), the Proposed Scheme has provided 9m building setback at lower portion (G/F to 2/F) on southern side to facilitate east wind penetration at pedestrian level, and higher portion (above 9/F) design to vacate southwest corner to allow southeasterly wind to skim over at higher level. - 3.4.3 Good feature of the Baseline Scheme, in terms of permeable opening at G/F along NW-SE axis is retained under the Proposed Scheme to minimise the potential air ventilation impacts.
 Therefore, the Proposed Scheme would unlikely impose significant impacts on the surrounding areas from air ventilation perspective.